Machinist Training Program

-A fully accredited program for individuals wanting to learn the basics of machining.
-Trainees learn the set up and operation of conventional machining equipment such as mills, lathes, grinders, drill presses, and saws.
+This program is the basics of machining.
+Students learn the set up and operation of conventional machining equipment such as grinders, mills, lathes, drill presses, and saws.
 Instruction is also provided in safety, quality control and inspection procedures, shop theory, precision measuring instruments, mathematics, blueprint reading, and basic CNC operation.
 Instruction time is divided equally between classroom, computer lab, and shop, providing a unique blend of practical theory and hands-on experience.
-Upon graduation, the Machinist Trainee may find entry-level employment as an operator of a lathe, mill, grinder, drill press, etc. in the machining and tooling industry.
+Upon graduation, students may find entry-level employment as an operator of a lathe, mill, grinder, drill press, etc. in the machining and tooling industry.

 Approximately 25 trainees